pitfail/pitfail-demo/README.rst

 Keys!
 ~~~~~

-You need the API keys which go in ``./pitfail-site/keys/``.
-Ask me for them.
+You need the API keys which go in ``./keys/`` in a file named
+``Twitter.scala``.
+These have been sent out in an email, search your emails.